 If you are not a professional classicist but would like to have exclusive benefits and share in the activities of the SCS, the Friends of Classics membership category is for you.

 - The reduced member registration rate at the SCS’s joint annual meeting with the Archaeological Institute of America each January

 - Regular e-mail announcements and a subscription to the SCS Newsletter, providing insider information about developments in the profession of classics

 - Participation in SCS blogs on many topics of general interest

 - Access to the online version of the SCS scholarly journal, TAPA, through Project Muse and to the SCS’s online Directory of Members.

 - The right to subscribe as an individual to the ACLS Humanities E-book Series

 - A “members only” section of the SCS web site offering a variety of discounts on publications and resources

 It is possible to give Friends memberships as gifts.
-By completing this special form and sending it to Johns Hopkins Press with a $35 payment you will give a Friends membership for 2015.
+By completing this special form and sending it to Johns Hopkins Press with a $35 payment you will give a Friends membership.